christopheradams/christopheradams.io/_posts/2016-12-26-match-all-the-verbs.md

 > You always know which HTTP Verb is used for specific "controller#action"! **If
 > you don't - you are doing it wrong.**

-This assumes, of course, that we are always and forever using the Controller Pattern.
+This assumes, of course, that we are using the Controller pattern.
+This may be a fair assumption for Rails, but it shouldn't be for Phoenix.

-Nevertheless, it's still possible to match all HTTP methods in a Rails route using an explicit `via: :all` option.
+It's still possible to match all HTTP methods in a Rails route using an explicit `via: :all` option.
 Fortunately, Phoenix offers us the same escape hatch.

 ## Game, Set, Match